Yunight/Yunight/README.md

 - 🔭 I just launched my [website]
 - 🌱 I’m currently using Flutter / React
 - 👯 I’m looking to collaborate with other people / company
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Contribute more to Open Source projects and create my own app to help people around the world
 - ⚡ Fun fact: I'm pretty good at fighting games

 ### Connect with me: